hansonrobotics/HEAD/docs/API_v1.md

 ---
 `isAlive()`

-Returns 0 if 3D environment is alive and ready to accept command, else returns the error code.
+Returns 1 if 3D environment is alive and ready to accept command, else returns 0.
 Should be called after `init()` to make sure that blender is properly operating, and that the 3D environment is ready to accept further commands.